 Feel free to get involved with these – the more the merrier, and the breadth of suggestions that I get continues to astound.
 Otherwise, as usual, if you’ve got something you want me to hear, something I should be writing about, or even a gig I should be attending, e-mail me, or drop me a line on Facebook (details below).

-England Keep My Bones
+/England Keep My Bones

 I rarely need an excuse to feature Frank Turner, but this song is a perfect example of the joy that music can bring to me.
 Hearing this song open Frank Turner’s set at the Roundhouse in May was probably one of the most joyous moments I’ve had watching live music in twenty-three years – as three thousand of us bellowed our hearts out to this short, simple song that offers an acceptance that you may not be a great, or “remembered” by thousands, but “at least [you] fucking tried”.
 It’s certainly the only eulogy I need, and just thinking of this song, and being part of the huge choir that it meant something to, makes me want to go and do it all again.

 One of the people that brings me joy is my wife, and this song was her suggestion – a song that never fails to make her happy (and sing along to it!).
-Mutya Buena was part of the Sugababes‘s most celebrated line-up, who had a run of excellent pop singles – although it is probably fair to say that ex-bandmembers have not had such luck as solo artists.
+Mutya Buena was part of the Sugababes‘s most celebrated line-up, who had a run of excellent pop singles – although it is probably fair to say that ex-bandmembers have not had much luck as solo artists.
 The initial signs for Buena, though, were different, particularly with this outstanding, Prince hat-tip, electro-funk track that has an utter monster of a chorus, a lyric-as-internal-monologue, and a distinct theme of moving on (and trying to find the happiness in doing so).
-Oh, and the video was filmed about 300m from our-now doorstep in Finsbury Park.
+Oh, and the video was filmed about 300m from the our-now doorstep in Finsbury Park.

-Reasons To Be Cheerful Pt.
+/Reasons To Be Cheerful Pt.
 3

-Sex&Drugs&Rock&Roll – The Essential Collection
+/Sex&Drugs&Rock&Roll – The Essential Collection

 Someone else close to me suggested this one, a song where Ian Dury – and his band The Blockheads – simply lists off the many, many things that make him happy, cheerful, joyful, whatever.
 The list is very, very long indeed – the 12″ version of this track is the best part of seven minutes long – and is almost, perhaps, the first London-based rap song, as Dury’s delivery is certainly not singing.
 That, and the backing beat is not far off disco-funk, a mile away from the pub rock and punk scenes that Dury was often associated with.
 Dury’s work in general, actually, is often surprisingly upbeat and witty, but none quite have the incredible, joyous rush that this song has.